Book cover

 Clients act as message producers; that is, they insert messages into the queue.
 Servers act as message consumers; that is, they retrieve messages from the queue and process the information contained in them.
 A message is a record (or an object) with a set of values.
 The message queue is a FIFO-type structure (First In, First Out), meaning that the first message to enter the queue is the first to be processed by the server.

 By using message queues, communication becomes asynchronous, as once the information is placed in the queue, the client is free to continue its processing.
 Therefore, the messaging service must run on a stable machine with high processing power.
 It is also important for the message queue to be persistent.
 If the queue goes down, the data must not be lost.
 Because message queues are widely used in the implementation of distributed systems, there are ready-made solutions available in the market.
 This means you probably won’t implement your own message queue but will instead reuse solutions from well-known companies or those maintained by open source communities.
-Message queues are also sometimes called message brokers.
+Message queues are often referred to as message brokers.

 In addition to enabling asynchronous communication between clients and servers, message queues enable two forms of decoupling among the components of a distributed application:

-Message queues also allow for easier scaling of a distributed system.
-To do this, you simply need to configure multiple servers to consume messages from the same queue, as the next figure shows.
+Message queues also facilitate scaling of a distributed system.
+To achieve this, you simply need to configure multiple servers to consume messages from the same queue, as the next figure shows.

 Message queue with multiple servers